It’s the one certainty in every brainstorming session – the phrase ‘think outside the box’ is always waiting to appear.

 Great problem-solving comes down to simplicity

-Peel away the excess layers of your problem until left with the root of it all.
+Peel away the excess layers of your problem until you’re left with the root of it.

-It could be as simple as walking back through the steps until you find an obvious roadblock in the process, or perhaps something more complex.
+It could be as simple as walking back through the steps until you find an obvious roadblock in the process, or even something more complex.

-A great tangible metaphor for a problem is a tangled pair of earphones – unless you calm down and begin working from the end and focusing on where each knot is, you’re likely to break it or simply waste time and energy in a fruitless pursuit.
+A great tangible metaphor for a problem is a tangled pair of earphones – unless you calm and focus on each knot, you’re likely to break it or waste time and energy..

 Throw out ‘should’

-It’s hard to take a step back from social conventions and history, potentially turning your back on usual procedures in pursuit of a solution.
+It’s hard to take a step back from social conventions and history, potentially turning your back on usual procedures to find a solution.

-Sometimes the step back is necessary – everyone has a feeling of what they should do in a situation, but studies have found that the word ‘should’ itself can be the difference between thinking creatively to find a solution or simply thinking historically, about what has succeeded or failed in the past.
+Sometimes the step back is necessary – everyone has a feeling of what they should do in a situation, but the pressure of ‘should’ can be the difference between thinking creatively to find a solution or simply thinking historically.

-The usual ‘should’ frame of mind gets many people focusing on the consequences of potential solutions – there may be an obvious answer that your brain blocks due to perceived trade-offs and costs, whether financial or social.
+The usual ‘should’ frame of mind makes many focus on the consequences of solutions – there may be an obvious answer your brain blocks due to perceived trade-offs and costs.

-It’s easy to get stuck on the answers that seem most obvious, rather than approaching open-minded and working to find a creative solution.
+It’s easy to get stuck on the answers that seem most obvious, rather than approaching with an open mind to find a creative solution.